spax12/spaxzon12-Native-Code/README.md

 # What Is Meant By Lorem Ipsum In Website?

 The word Lorem Ipsum is derived from the Latin word which means “pain itself”.
-It is a kind of a text filler tool that is used by the webmaster on the website.
+It is a kind of a text filler tool that is used by the webfmaster on the website.

 Basically, this tool is used to create dummy content on the website when it’s new.